How the Budget works

 The chief executive officer of the City is the Mayor.

-Martin J. Walsh, the Mayor of the City, was elected to serve his first term beginning in January 2014 and was re-elected to serve a second term that began in January 2018.
+Kim Janey, the Mayor of the City, was sworn-in on March 24, 2021.
 The Mayor has general supervision of and control over the City’s boards, commissions, officers, and departments.
 She directs the preparation of the budget, covering all departments and operations.

 Boston Public Schools is the one exception that follows a different process.
 The Superintendent of Schools proposes the Boston Public Schools budget to the School Committee.
 Once the School Committee approves the Boston Public Schools budget, it is submitted to the Mayor.
 The Mayor then submits a recommended budget, including the Boston Public Schools budget, to the City Council.